peterstace/upgrade-go-module/README.md

 ### Why use `subprocess`?

-The script uses the Python `subprocess` module for shelling out to `git`, `go`, and `hub`.
+The script uses the Python `subprocess` module for shelling out to `git`, `go`, and `gh`.
 An alternative could have been to use libraries like `gitpython` or `pygithub`.
 There is tradeoff though: by making use of runtime command dependencies rather than runtime Python library dependencies, the script is much easier for users (so setup required).